jonnor/embeddedml/README.md

 * Decision trees ensembles implemented in [emtrees](https://github.com/jonnor/emtrees)
 * Naive Bayes implemented in [embayes](https://github.com/jonnor/embayes)

+# State of the Art
+Of ML inference on general-purpose microcontrollers.

+- Deep models have efficient implementations for ARM Cortex-M. Ex: CNN and RNN in CMSIS-NN, FC in uTensor
+- Some implementations available for non-neural models that *can* be used.
+Ex: SVM,RF,AdaBoost in sklearn-porter
+- A few special-designed ML algorithms made.
+Ex: ProtoNN, Bonsai
+- Basic tools available for converting Tensorflow models
+- Keyword-spotting/wake-word on audio well established.
+Used in commercial products (Alexa etc)
+- Human activity detecton on accelerometers.
+- Computer vision

+Limitations

+- Neural models lacking for non-ARM micros.
+ESP8266/ESP32
+- Non-neural models missing inference engines designed for microcontrollers
+- "Small DNN model" work mostly on computer vision for mobile phones (model size 1000x of uC)
+- Few/no pretrained models available.
+Transfer learning little explored?
+- Very little documentation of entire development process.
+From planning, data aquisition, model design
+- Best practices underdocumented (or underdeveloped?)

+Ways of advancing, make contributions

+- Faster inference.
+Power saving, or bigger problems.
+- Smaller models.
+Cheaper MCU, or bigger problems.
+- Better accuracy on a problem.
+Better user experience, new usecases
+- Solve a concrete usecase.
+Easier to deploy similar usecases
+- Libraries or tools.
+Lower time to market, enable more developers

 # Research questions

 * How to take inference cost into account in model/feature evaluation/selection? (time,energy)